Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 - Started adding step-by-step training modules.

-- Launched their blog portal “WA Spaces” in 2006, which allowed members to create their own personal webpages within the WA community.
+- Launched their blogging portal “WA Spaces” in 2006, which allowed members to create their own personal webpages within the WA community.

 But rapid growth usually comes with growing pains and Wealthy Affiliate was no exception:

-In 2007, Kyle and Carson launched an in-house website builder called “SiteRubix” so WA members could easily build and host their own affiliate websites.
+In 2007, Kyle and Carson launched an in-house website builder and web hosting platform called SiteRubix.com so WA members could easily build their own affiliate websites.

 Sounds cool, right?